In Flanders Fields Museum

-Programming
+Overview

 A range of activities are available, including walking itineraries and workshops.
 On entry to the museum each visitor receives a "Poppy Bracelet" containing a microchip, which activates the chosen language for the visitor.
 It also activates the personal story of four individuals as the visitor makes his or her way around the exhibitions.
-The exhibit tells the story of the invasion of Belgium, the first months of the mobilisation, the four years trench war in the Westhoek (from the beach of Nieuwpoort to the Leie in Armentieres), the end of the war, and the permanent remembrance ever since.
+The exhibit tells the story of the invasion of Belgium, the first months of the mobilisation, the four years trench war in the Westhoek (from the beach of Nieuwpoort to the Leie in Armentières), the end of the war, and the permanent remembrance ever since.
 The Bell Tower (Belfry) at the Cloth Hall, offers a view over the city, Saint George's Memorial Church, St Martin's Cathedral, the market place, the surrounding battlefields, and the Menin Gate.
 The museum presents a general introduction to World War I in Flanders with reference to other Allied museums and sites, such as Sanctuary Wood Museum Hill 62, Museum Godshuis Belle, and Canadian Hill 62 Memorial; whereas the Lange Max Museum focuses on the occupied German side.
 The museum is intended to encourage the visitor to view the actual sites for themselves.

 The personal stories of how the First World War affected the lives of individuals of many nationalities are told through the many objects on display, interactive installations and lifelike characters within the larger picture of the Great War.
 The displays include medical equipment, gas masks, and a mule and munitions wagon exhibit.
 Themes of the consequences of war, how we look into our past, and how and why we remember are explored.

 Museum shop

-The museum shop sells First World War related books and guides, maps, postcards, CDs and gift items.
+The museum shop sells First World War-related books and guides, maps, postcards, CDs and gift items.